16 Sites Like Upwork for Freelancers in 2023

 Sites like Upwork - Freelancer

-Freelancer offers over 1800 job categories and more than 32 million users in 2022, making it one of the world’s largest job-seeking marketplace platforms.
-They’ve been around for over 10 years, and today Freelancer is a go-to gig seeking a site for thousands of freelancers and businesses who wish to collaborate on tasks of all scales and natures.
+With over 1800 job categories and more than 32 million users in 2022, Freelancer stands as one of the biggest job-seeking platforms in the world.
+It’s been around for over a decade, and now it’s a popular site for thousands of freelancers and businesses looking to work together on a wide range of projects.

 SolidGigs